JamesSkemp/words/content/post/review-amazon-fire-hd-8-2015-release-case.md

 +++
-title = "Review: Amazon Fire HD 8 (2015 release) Case" summary = "The following is a review of the Amazon Fire HD 8 (2015 release) Case - Slim Lightweight Standing Custom Fit Cover with Auto Wake/Sleep for Amazon Fire HD 8 Tablet, received as part of the Amazon Vine Program." draft = false comments = false date = "2016-01-25T19:50:52-06:00"
+title = "Review: Amazon Fire HD 8 (2015 release) Case" description = "The following is a review of the Amazon Fire HD 8 (2015 release) Case - Slim Lightweight Standing Custom Fit Cover with Auto Wake/Sleep for Amazon Fire HD 8 Tablet, received as part of the Amazon Vine Program." draft = false comments = false date = "2016-01-25T19:50:52-06:00"